 Despite the chilly weather, snow, and fact that it’s hardly even March yet, I am currently enjoying my last Spring Break.
-Although I am a little bummed about the way the weather turned out, I’m super excited that my mom and I came down to the beach for a few days.
+Although I am a little bummed about the way the weather turned out, I’m thrilled that my mom and I came down to the beach for a few days.
 Like me, she loves trying new restaurants, but it’s not always easy to do so when we visit the beach in the summertime because almost every restaurant we visit has at least an hour wait.
 With this in mind, we decided to visit our condo in Sea Colony for a few days and stop by some of the places we wouldn’t make it to otherwise.
-When we first arrived, we decided go to one of our favorites, Off the Hook.
+When we first arrived, we went to one of our favorites, Off the Hook.
 Since we made the decision to go straight there and not stop at the condo first, you’ll once again have to put up with some mediocre iPhone photos as my camera was buried at the bottom of my backpack at this point in the evening.

-After taking care of the important drink aspect of any dinner, my mom and I decided to start with the Potato and Leek Soup and Chopped Caesar Salad.
+After taking care of the important drink aspect of dinner, my mom and I decided to start with the Potato and Leek Soup and Chopped Caesar Salad.
 The soup was great for a chilly night and came topped with some delicious, crunchy garlic croutons.
 The cup that I received was the perfect size to tide me over until my main course and only left me wishing there was one more bite in my cup.
-The salad was also really impressive because it came topped with a fresh anchovy, which I think should be standard for all caesars, and had the perfect amount of dressing on it.
-If you like your salads swimming in dressing, than you would definitely have to request some additional here, but if you are like me and want a salad where the dressing is just enough to enhance the other flavors, than this would be great for you.
+The salad was also really impressive because it came topped with a salty fresh anchovy, which I think should be standard for all Caesars.
+It also had the perfect amount of dressing on it.
+If you like your salads swimming in dressing, than you would definitely have to request some additional here, but if you are like me and want a salad where the dressing is just enough to enhance the other flavors, then this would be great for you.
 These were two fantastic ways to begin our meal and we couldn’t wait to try our entrees for the evening.